KeYProject/key/.github/pull_request_template.md

      Please use the draft mode unless you think that your proposal should be brought onto master in the current form. -->

-The contributions within this pull request will be licensed under GPL2-or-later wihtin KeY.
+The contributions within this pull request are licensed under GPLv2 (only) for inclusion in KeY.